k12re/Semester-Project-1/README.md

 The site is about a community driven museum.
 We were given the task to create their webpage.
 It is a museum for kids, and also families with kids.
-It has a homepage, an explore section, exhibitions and also a involvment section and visit page.
+It has a homepage, an explore section, exhibitions and also a involvement section and visit page.

 - Responsive
 - WCAG